TryMyLogic/StartSmartDelivery/README.md

 TODO (When version 1 is released)

 ## Project Background
 StartSmartDeliever was originally conceived by Tiago Luiz and developed as a university project of the same name.
 This repository refines and expands the concept into one that can be applied in the real world.
 The original university project can be found [here](https://github.com/zannlin/StartSmartDelivery).

+## Project Timeline
+Started project in September 2024.
+Development was temporarily paused while I worked on a long-term university project that began in May involving a Braille display with IoT integration seen [here](https://github.com/TryMyLogic/IoTBrailleDisplay).
+Development has since resumed.

 ## Contributing
 * Tiago Luiz - https://www.linkedin.com/in/tiago-luiz-8192a8358/